Healthy Eating For Children With Diabetes

 Legumes and lentils

-Baked beans, chickpeas, split peas, kidney beans, soya beans.
+Baked beans, chickpeas, lentils or dahl, split peas, kidney beans, soy beans.

 Jam, cakes, biscuits, ice cream, cordials, soft drinks, fruit drinks.